We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 France has several (macarons, macaron ice cream sandwich, parfaits, and more) while Norway has the beloved rice cream.

-I think that would help to create a better balance and keep things from being to heavy on your palette.
+I think that would help to create a better balance and keep things from being too heavy on your palate.

 Your Thoughts